Skip to product information

 Special Goshuin “Dragon Series”

-* On Dragon Days, inscriptions will be written in gold ink.
+On Dragon Days and and Ichiryū Manbai-bi inscriptions will be written in gold ink.

-* How do I apply for gold ink?
+*How do I apply for the gold lettering?

-* Advance orders or reservations for gold ink are not accepted.
-Please apply on the Dragon Day itself.
+*Advance orders or reservations for gold lettering are not accepted.
+Please apply on the day.

 The date written on the Goshuin will be the application date.